EladSapir/Bump_Frontend_Project/README.md

-Certainly!
-Here's an example of a README file for your front-end repository on GitHub:

 # Bump - Front-end

 Welcome to the front-end repository of Bump, a social media gaming site where gamers can connect, follow each other, and find partners for multiplayer games.
 This repository contains the codebase and resources related to the front-end development of Bump.